 "This is an attempt to use entertainment pop culture to fix a political challenge," he said.
 "It will be received as a partisan political message, no matter how cleverly it's delivered."

 About 16 percent of Americans are uninsured and surveys have shown many still know little or nothing about the health care law even though sign-ups for insurance have started.
-The challenge for the law's supporters is to connect with the millions of Americans who for whatever reason haven't paid attention.
+The challenge for law's supporters is to connect with the millions of Americans who for whatever reason haven't paid attention so far.

 Since the grant money was provided so recently, no plot lines involving health care have been written.
 And Kaplan isn't targeting specific shows.